News & Updates

 Brad’s 2019 album Artbreak is a deeply personal album of dark and ethereal pop music written in the aftermath of a tumultuous summer.
 The music is not shy about addressing the topics of infidelity, betrayal, self harm, and new love.
 There are spoken poetic tracks sprinkled throughout, performed by a myriad of guest actors including Danielle Brooks, Cheyenne Jackson, Gabourey Sidibe, Lena Dunham, Sarah Rafferty, Debra Messing, Nico Tortorella, and Heather Matarazzo.

-Brad’s new album Antiglot was released on October 6, 2017.
-It is an album composed only using vocals layers and body sounds.
-It was produced by taking input sounds and producing them as though they were instruments, with lead vocals set atop.
-There are no actual instruments used in the composition, and no lyrics.
-It is an equally energetic and cathartic collection of songs -- sometimes meditative, sometimes invigorating -- inspired by the current American political climate.
-Cover art was painted by Naya Cheyenne.
-Click here to preview and order.
+Following his 2016 pop album Six Infinite, Brad’s 2017 album Antiglot was an experimental album composed only using vocals layers and body sounds, produced by taking input sounds and producing them as though they were instruments, with lead vocals atop.
+There were no actual instruments used in the composition, and no lyrics.
+It was an equally energetic and cathartic collection of songs — sometimes meditative, sometimes invigorating — inspired in part by the American political climate.

 Brad's remixes of songs by Adam Lambert (a #1 Billboard Hot Dance single), Sarah McLachlan, Britney Spears, Lady Gaga, Beyonce, Kanye West, Rihanna, and others have achieved over 15 million digital downloads to date.
 His music has appeared in shows and commercials on television networks including Bravo, E!, Showtime, MTV, Logo, and CBS; and he composes original runway music as well as DJ sets for fashion shows at New York Fashion Week.